mattzeunert/mattzeunert.github.io/_posts/2016-12-09-neural-netoworks-super-simple-introduction.md

 date: 2016-12-09
 ---

-People talk about neural networks a lot, both on tech sites and in the mainstream media.
-So I decided to get a learn a bit about how they work.
+Neural networks are a bit topic, both on tech sites and in the mainstream media.
+I decided to get a learn a bit about how they work.

 After starting to read [chapter 1](http://neuralnetworksanddeeplearning.com/chap1.html) of the book "Neural Networks and Deep Learning" quickly turned... very mathy: